scorpiodiagrams/maths/wiki/sidebar.md

 Simple Harmonic Motion)
 #Jump( differential_operators \Diamond Differential Operators
 # \Diamond Differential Operators
+Differentiation generalised to multiple dimensions.
+When you do this, there are several kinds of differentiation.
 )
 #Jump( maxwells_equations \Diamond Maxwell's Equations
 # \Diamond Maxwell's Equations
+Fundamental equations that relate electricity, magnetism and light.
 )
 #Jump( maxwell_the_maths \Diamond Maxwell the maths
 # \Diamond Maxwell the maths
+An overview of the mathematics behind Maxwell's Equations.
 )
 #Jump( inverting_a_nurb \Diamond Inverting a NURB
 # \Diamond Inverting a NURB
+A NURB is a way to make a smooth surface.
+To be useful we need both a forward function and an inverse function.
 )
 #Jump( mystery_of_FFT \Diamond Mystery of FFT
 # \Diamond Mystery of FFT
+What is the FFT?
+What is the 'magic' that makes it fast?
 )
 #Jump( animated \Diamond Animations
 # \Diamond Animations